Preventing execution of untrusted PHP

 The damage

 PHP can be used to modify a Drupal site.
 When it is executed on the server, PHP runs as the same user that the webserver runs as.
-This user (often www-data) will be able to delete or modify files in the websites "files" directory.
+This user (often www-data) will be able to modify files (including deletion) of any file the webserver has access to modify.
+In most cases that are just files under the Drupal site's "files" directory.

-PHP can also be used to modify the Drupal database itself.
-In this way tables can be deleted, node content can be modified, and user details can be changed.
+PHP can also be used to modify the Drupal database itself or steal data.
+In this way tables can be deleted, node content can be modified, and private user details can be changed or extracted (such as email addresses and hashed passwords).
+If you have an e-commerce site then your user's financial information is at risk should an attacker be able to execute PHP code on your server.
 There are a million ways to take control of a site when PHP can be executed.

 A frequent goal of a hacker is to use your server to send spam.
 Gaining access to PHP will allow the user to send emails at will.